-Strategic Goal Planning Objective Specific Deliverable • By 31 st May 2023, produce a series of standards and guidance on continuous engagement to promote good practice across the organisation. • Planning Objective 6a: Continuous Engagement To establish an overarching programme of work for continuous engagement with a set of continuous engagement plans that make it easier for people to have conversations with us. • By November 2023, develop a series of engagement opportunities that build on the range of 'Willing to listen' events that aim to gain an understanding of what would motivate people within the Rising Risk Groups to be more aware of their own health and their own agency in connection with their health. • Strategic Goal 6: Sustainable Services This will: 1.
-Increase public confidence and trust in the reputation of the Health Board • By November 2023, agree a process for monitoring and evaluating continuous engagement with seldom heard groups and individuals with protected characteristics. • • By 31 st January 2024, establish a mechanism for measuring the triangulation of feedback from all sources of engagement with public, patients and staff, to ensure that the work of the University Health Board is informed and influenced by the views and perspectives of all our stakeholders •
+Strategic Goal Planning Objective Specific Deliverable Measures / Outputs By 31st May 2023, produce a series of standards and guidance on continuous engagement to promote good practice across the organisation.
+Further developed links with the regional continuous engagement steering group Planning Objective 6a: Continuous Engagement To establish an overarching programme of work for continuous engagement with a set of continuous engagement plans that make it easier for people to have conversations with us.
+By November 2023, develop a series of engagement opportunities that build on the range of 'Willing to listen' events that aim to gain an understanding of what would motivate people within the Rising Risk Groups to be more aware of their own health and their own agency in connection with their health.
+Increased awareness of the Health Board's A Healthier Mid and West Wales strategy amongst partner organisations and their Strategic Goal 6: Sustainable Services This will: 1.
+Increase public confidence and trust in the reputation of the Health Board By November 2023, agree a process for monitoring and evaluating continuous engagement with seldom heard groups and individuals with protected characteristics.
+Increased participation of seldom heard groups in engagement activities, leading to increased awareness within seldom heard groups of services and support available to them 3 Offer greater ability of service users to influence services and to be better informed.
+Improve decision making that is driven by public feedback.
+Enhance visibility of the Health Board's values through open and transparent communication.
+Executive Lead: Communications Director By 31st January 2024, establish a mechanism for measuring the triangulation of feedback from all sources of engagement with public, patients and staff, to ensure that the work of the University Health Board is informed and influenced by the views and perspectives of all our stakeholders Greater volume and better evidence/information that demonstrates key themes/issues relating to the health and well-being of patients, staff and public Improved intelligence on the views of our population that can assist in decision making and targeting resources more effectively 58